Download PDFSubmit Feedback

 Data BalancingSupports automatic data balancing after scaling operations.Does not support automatic data balancing after scaling out the cluster.

-single-node deployment differs slightly from cluster deployment.
+Single-node deployment differs slightly from cluster deployment.
 For more information, see Single-node Deployment.